sider/sider-docs/getting-started/custom-configuration.md

 ## `branches` option

 This option allows you to exclude branches from the analysis.
-If there are branches that it is unnecessary for your team to analyze, use `branches` option.
+If there are branches that are unnecessary for your team to analyze, use the `branches` option.
 When setting this option, Sider will not analyze the branch specified in this option.

 In order to use this option, add it to `sideci.yml` like this: